braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/sdk_data_collection.md

 ## Minimum integration

 The following lists the strictly-necessary data generated and received by Braze when an integrator chooses to initialize the SDK.
 These elements are non-configurable and are essential in core platform functions.
+With the exception of session start and end, all other automatically tracked data does not count toward your data point allotment.

 | Attribute | Platform | Description | Why it's Collected |
 | --------- | -------- | ----------- | ------------------ |